 Dr. Clyde A. Lynch '18, 1932-1950

 In 1932, Dr. Clyde Lynch '18 became the 11th president of Lebanon Valley College.
 Lynch began his presidency by cleaning up the men's dormitory, Kreider Hall.
 Lynch led the College through the Great Depression and World War II.
 He started a campaign that raised $550,000 for a new Physical Education building.
 In 1950, Lynch became the second consecutive president to die while still in office.
-Lynch Memorial Gymnasium, named in his honor, was renovated in 2003.
-The revitalization converted the gym into several new general-purpose, technology-enabled classrooms.
+Lynch Memorial Gymnasium, renamed Clyde A. Lynch Memorial Hall in 1990, is named in his honor.
+Read more about Dr. Lynch here.

 The Rev. Dr. George D. Gossard H'10, 1912-1932

 The Rev. Dr. George Gossard became the 10th president of LVC in 1912.
 Gossard would serve for 20 years as president of Lebanon Valley College.
 Under Gossard, the Alumni Gymnasium was built in the Administration Building.
 The College was used as military barracks during part of his tenure.
 The College ran into problems with disorder and vandalism, but Gossard managed to steer the College through the early stages of the Depression.
 President Gossard died while in office.
 The former Gossard Memorial Library was named after Gossard.
 The College had bestowed an honorary doctorate on Gossard in 1910, two years before he assumed the presidency.

 The Rev. Dr. Lawrence W. Keister, 1907-1912